Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 This might be why you're here isn't it?
 You may be interested in taking up a Red Teaming oriented course, but are considering between several options, and hence are googling around for reviews to decide which you should take.
-Hopefully this section will help a little.
+Understandably due to how new this course is, reviews on the RTO course may not be as easily found as some of the competition.
+Hopefully this section will help a little with your decision making.

-Disclaimer, I may have some insights on the following courses and did some research, but have not taken the following courses (or not yet anyway), so take the following with a pinch of salt.
+Before going on to read this section, please note that I may have some insights on the following courses and did some research, but have not taken the following courses (or not yet anyway), so take the following with a pinch of salt.